Benedetta Barzini: Family and early years

+Photomodel career

 Barzini was discovered at age 20 on the streets of Rome by Consuelo Crespi in 1963; Diana Vreeland soon thereafter received photographs of Barzini and sent a telegram asking if she could come to Manhattan to shoot for American Vogue with Irving Penn.
 She did so, and within ten days, she was signed with Ford Models.
 She hence established a successful fashion career in New York City, working with other notable fashion photographers such as Ugo Mulas, Richard Avedon, and Henry Clarke.
 Barzini appeared on the cover of the first issue of Vogue Italia in November 1965, and became the first Italian model to be featured on the cover of American Vogue.

 In December 1966, Barzini was named one of the "100 Great Beauties of the World" by the American fashion magazine Harper's Bazaar.
 She began training at the Actors Studio around that time, and in the process became romantically involved with, and later engaged to, New York poet and media artist Gerard Malanga, an early collaborator of Andy Warhol.
 He would dedicate various works to her, such as his Poems for Benedetta Barzini and The Last Benedetta Poems.

 Barzini became friends with and muse to artists including Salvador Dalí, Lee Strasberg, Bert Stern, and Richard Avedon in the course of her career.
-She also started hanging out at Andy Warhol's Factory and was headed for the top rank of New York models, but decided to return to Italy in 1968 to act.
-She met Italian film director Roberto Faenza, and they married in 1969.
-On the night she gave birth to twins, Nini and Giacomo, Faenza left her.
-She later married graphic designer Antonio Barrese and had two additional children.
+She also started hanging out at Andy Warhol's Factory and was headed for the top rank of New York models.